 Pinterest is the hottest social network right now.
 It’s a rich visual experience that lets users pin photos and videos to virtual pinboards which they can then share with others.

 Why Should You Be on Pinterest?

-• Pinterest has gained over 19.5 million users in less than a year, being the fastest growing social network in history.
+• Pinterest has over 20 million users.
+The network has gained 19.5 million users in less than a year, being the fastest growing social network in history.

-• A Pinterest user spends an average of 88 minutes onsite, that’s more than the average user of Google+, LinkedIn and Twitter spends on those websites combined.
+• A Pinterest user spends an average of 88 minutes onsite.
+That’s more than the average user of Google+, LinkedIn, and Twitter spends on those websites combined.

-• Pinterest drives more traffic to blogs and websites than Google+, YouTube and LinkedIn combined.
+• Pinterest drives more traffic to blogs and websites than Google+, YouTube, and LinkedIn combined.

 Marketing Your Business on Pinterest

 • Create a complete Pinterest company profile, using your brand colors and logo.
-Create pinboards that target specific customer groups, i.e. new customers, loyal customers and so on.
+Create pinboards that target specific customer groups, i.e. new customers, loyal customers, and so on.

-Finally, to make sure search engines pick up your social activity on Pinterest, optimize your pins with keywords, links, categories and hashtags.
+Finally, to make sure search engines pick up your social activity on Pinterest, optimize your pins with keywords, links, categories, and hashtags.